caseytin/exemplar/README.md

 This repo is managed by the `lerna` package which comes with CLI and Node.js API for managing packages.
-It's already installed as `devDependency`, but you can also install it locally:
+It's already installed as `devDependency`, but you can also install it globally:

 ```
 npm install --global lerna